Heart failure is a condition in which the heart can't pump blood effectively to the lungs or the rest of the body.

 anemia—that can lead to

 sudden heart failure.
+Treatment may include:

-- Getting vaccines.
+Getting vaccines.
 Your doctor may want you to get vaccines against

-pneumonia and the flu (influenza).
+flu.
 These vaccines can keep you from getting

 infections that could put you in the hospital.

-- Checking your weight.
+Checking your weight.
 Your doctor will probably give you

 guidelines for watching fluid buildup and tell you how much weight gain is too

-- Getting devices to fix heart rhythm problems.
+Getting devices to fix heart rhythm problems.
 In some cases, your doctor may recommend a

 implantable cardioverter-defibrillator (ICD) to stop a deadly rhythm.
 Some people get a pacemaker that is combined with an

-- Oxygen treatment.
+Oxygen treatment.
 Your doctor may recommend

 oxygen therapy to reduce your